-- Pull off a petal starting at the base of the artichoke.
+- Starting at the base of the artichoke, pull off one petal.
 It should come off easily if the artichoke has been properly cooked.
 (If it is very hard to remove, the artichoke will need to be cooked for a longer time).

-- Draw the base of the leaf — its widest part — through your teeth to scrape away the soft portion.
+- Draw the base of the leaf, at its widest part, through your teeth to scrape away the soft fleshy portion.
 When you're done, discard the rest of the leaf.

 - Continue pulling off and eating the leaves one at a time.
-They'll become tenderer as you progress upward from the base and will offer larger edible portions until you reach the choke, the undeveloped flower at the center.
+They'll become tenderer as you progress upward from the base and will offer larger edible portions as you go.
+Eventually, you will reach the choke, which is the undeveloped flower at the center.

 - Remove and discard the choke by scraping a teaspoon along the top of the choke.
 You'll recognize it by its fuzzy, hairy appearance.
+This part is inedible.

 - What remains is the artichoke's bottom or "heart," which is delicious.
 Cut it and eat it.

 - Prepare and cook an artichoke by snipping off the thorny tips at the top of the petals and removing the little stubby petals at the base.
-If the stem is particularly long, you can cut half of that away as well.
+If the stem is particularly long, you can cut half of it away as well.
 Rinse the artichoke well, then steam it.
-Fill a pot with water and aromatics of your choice — lemon is good and so is a bay leaf — and bring it to a boil.
+Fill a pot with water and aromatics of your choice (lemon and a bay leaf are a nice combination) and bring it to a boil.
 Then place the artichokes in a steaming basket and place the basket over the water.
 Steaming can take as long as 45 minutes, depending on the artichoke's size, how many you're cooking, and whether they're crowded in the steaming basket.

-- You'll get rid of those little thorns at the tips of the petals when you prepare the artichokes for cooking, but if you miss some the world won't end.
+- You'll get rid of those little thorns at the tips of the petals when you prepare the artichokes for cooking, but if you miss some, it's fine.
 Cooking softens them so they won't hurt your fingers.
 Avoid purchasing "thornless" artichokes.
 The cultivation process tends to make them skinny and less flavorful.

 - Artichokes leaves are often enjoyed by dipping them into melted butter, garlic butter, or mayonnaise before eating.